 The hiking boot market has been trending away from traditional heavyweight leather designs for years, but there’s still a time and place for these classics.
 In this category, the Zamberlan Vioz GTX is among the all-time greats: The Italian-made leather construction is gorgeous and built to last, the interior is soft and isolates you amazingly well from a rough trail, and the stiff structure provides reliable support.
 For long slogs with a serious load or even light mountaineering, the Vioz GTX is a proven choice.

-Unfortunately for the Vioz, there is good reason why you see fewer of them on the trail these days.
-A heavy boot makes it that much harder to cover ground, and at 3 pounds 2.4 ounces, the Vioz weighs more than anything else on this list (and certainly feels like it as the miles add up).
-In the end, we think even serious backpackers will be better off with a boot like the Salomon Quest 4 above in most cases.
+Unfortunately for the Vioz, there is a good reason why you see fewer of them on the trail these days.
+A heavy boot makes it that much harder to cover ground, and at 3 pounds 2.4 ounces, it weighs more than anything else on this list (and certainly feels like it as the miles add up).
+In the end, we think even serious backpackers will be better off in most cases with a boot like the Salomon Quest 4 above.
 But the Vioz remains a favorite among traditionalists who want a truly bomber boot that will be your hiking partner for years (you can even resole its Vibram rubber).

 See the Men's Zamberlan Vioz See the Women's Zamberlan Vioz